Three Kings Day is big in these Latino households, despite Santa's pull

 "Who wouldn't like to keep the Christmas celebration going?!" she said.
 "We take down our tree on Jan.
 12."

-Nicole Acevedo reported from New York, Carmen Sesín from Miami, Claudia Deschamps from Texas and Patricia Guadalupe from Washington, DC.
+Nicole Acevedo reported from New York, Carmen Sesín from Miami, Claudia Deschamps from Texas and Patricia Guadalupe from Washington.

 Follow NBC Latino on Facebook, Twitter and Instagram.